-- Tell me about your organizations' community-led development methodology and why is this approach important?
+- 1. Tell me about your organizations' community-led development methodology and why this approach is important.
 What are the driving forces for doing specific programs/specific approaches for development?
 Define community. - 2.
-In your opinion, what factors or characteristics or processes or principles are associated with successful community-level initiatives?
+In your opinion, what factors, characteristics, processes, or principles are associated with successful community-level initiatives?
 And what factors can hinder the effectiveness of CLD initiatives?